 How do students schedule an appointment?

-Students wishing to work with a writing tutor may either visit or call the SLC at (585) 395-2293 to make an appointment.
+To schedule an appointment with a writing tutor, students may either visit or call the SLC at (585) 395-2293.
 Students taking classes through the MetroCenter or the SUNY Learning Network who are not able to get to the Brockport campus may make an appointment for a Remote Writing Tutoring session.
 (Click here for more details.)
-It is always best to call well in advance of deadlines and due dates to schedule an appointment at a time that will be most convenient for you.
-It is also best to call ahead if a student wishes to work with a particular tutor.
-Walk-ins are accepted, but there is no guarantee of tutor availability.
+Walk-in appointments, while occasionally available, are not guaranteed.
 Each appointment is scheduled for 55 minutes.